rick-rtt/leapp/docs/installation/install-leapp.md

 ## Install Leapp CLI

-You can install Leapp CLI by downloading the library from [npm](https://www.npmjs.com/package/@noovolari/leapp-cli) globally
+You can install Leapp CLI by downloading the library from [npm](https://www.npmjs.com/package/@noovolari/leapp-cli) globally.

+All the available commands are listed in the [Leapp CLI section of the documentation](https://leapp.cloud/docs/cli/).

 ```
 npm install -g @noovolari/leapp-cli